Saltillo Tile Patterns

-But in an outdoor space, the texture is critical to reducing the concern for slipping.
+But in an outdoor space, the texture is critical to reducing the concern of slipping.
 How do you create texture?
 Saltillo floor tile patterns!
 Outdoor areas are perfect for throwing in the towel for a multi-tile pattern.
 The added grout lines construct extra surface texture on the floor space adding a non-slip attribute.

-Some Saltillo floor tile patterns that I love for outdoor spaces include the Herringbone, Octagon, and Riviera.
+Some Saltillo floor tile patterns I love for outdoor spaces include the Herringbone, Octagon, and Riviera.
 And for even more texture, check out our Antique Saltillo tile finish.
-Each tile is hand-textured specifically to create a non-slip surface and an old-world effect.
+Each tile is hand-textured to create a non-slip surface and an old-world effect.

 (Sidenote: Yes, Saltillo tile can be installed in outdoor spaces when it is installed correctly.
 Special attention must be paid to subfloor preparation (waterproofing is a must!) and topcoat sealer.
-For specific questions related to an outdoor installation of our Saltillo tile, contact us.)
+For specific questions about an outdoor installation of our Saltillo tile, contact us.)

 Did you know that we ship worldwide and offer wholesale-direct prices?